Create an Apple ID

 Note: If you’re already signed in using an Apple ID, you must sign out before you can create a new Apple ID this way.

-When a dialogue appears asking you to sign into iCloud, click “Create Apple ID,” then follow the onscreen instructions.
+When a dialog appears asking you to sign in to iCloud, click “Create Apple ID,” then follow the onscreen instructions.